merchise/xotl.fl/docs/source/xotl.fl/types.rst

 The type expression language (and grammar)
 ==========================================

-.. seealso:: :mod:`xopgi.ql.lang.parsers`
+.. seealso:: :mod:`xotl.fl.parsers`

 In the type expression language we use *identifiers* starting with a lower-case letter to indicate a `type variable
-<xopgi.ql.lang.types.base.TypeVariable>`:class:, unless they are applied to
+<xotl.fl.types.base.TypeVariable>`:class:, unless they are applied to other
-other type expression, in which case they're regarded as type constructors.
+type expression, in which case they're regarded as type constructors.
 Identifiers starting with an upper-case letter always denote a type constructor.